Flinsch/ready-or-not/README.md

 ready-or-not is a small JavaScript module to run "ready" handlers flexibly and possibly multiple times, for example every time an AJAX request has been completed and after the DOM content has been loaded.

+> **Note:** This documentation is primarily aimed at developers of classic browser applications.
+But the module can also be easily used in Node.js.

 - [Motivation](#motivation)
 - [Usage](#usage)
 - [Configuration options](#configuration-options)